d2l-ai/d2l-en/chapter_appendix_math/maximum-likelihood.md

 P(X \mid \theta) = \theta^9(1-\theta)^4.
 $$

 One nice thing about this example will be that we know the answer going in.
-Indeed, if we said verbally, "I flipped 13 coins, and 9 came up heads, what is our best guess for the probability that the coin comes us heads?," everyone would correctly guess $9/13$.
+Indeed, if we said verbally, "I flipped 13 coins, and 9 came up heads, what is our best guess for the probability that the coin comes us heads?, " everyone would correctly guess $9/13$.
 What this maximum likelihood method will give us is a way to get that number from first principals in a way that will generalize to vastly more complex situations.

 For our example, the plot of $P(X \mid \theta)$ is as follows